Coderishi9/Python-Projects/README.md

 As a first step for adding a new endpoint, we should add the HTTP request in the route file.
 Play has two complimentary routing mechanisms.
 In the conf directory, there&#39;s a file called &quot;routes&quot; which contains entries for the HTTP method and a relative URL path, and points it at an action in a controller.

-GET /yourRequest controllers.badaas.yourController.yourAction()
+`GET /yourRequest controllers.badaas.yourController.yourAction()`

 This is useful for situations where a front end service is rendering HTML or direct way to implement the action in controller.
 However, Play also contains a more powerful routing DSL that we will use for the REST API.For every HTTP request start with / only, Play routes it to a dedicated BadaasRouter class to handle the BADAAS requests, through the conf/routes file:

--\&gt; / controllers.badaas.BadaasRouter
+->   /                  controllers.badaas.BadaasRouter

 ## Using BADAASRouter